 The first date will always come with jitters and nerves, no matter what you have planned.
-It’s best to take advantage of fall activities that will help you get the conversation flowing and can keep you distracted if the connection starts to fizzle.
+Take advantage of fall activities that will help you get the conversation flowing and can keep you distracted if the connection starts to fizzle.

 3 Months In

-After a few months of dating, you’ll want to plan more meaningful outings.
-Now that you’re feeling comfortable with each other, plan more elaborate dates, and find activities that interest both parties, or take turns doing something each of you are really into.
+After a few months of dating, feel free to plan more meaningful outings.
+Now that you’re likely feeling more comfortable with each other, find activities that interest both parties, or take turns doing something each of you are really into.
 For example:

-8. Visit a brewery and see if you and your date have compatible tastes.
+- Visit a brewery or winery and see if you and your date have compatible tastes.
 Then, choose something to-go to enjoy together on another date.

 6 Months In

 At this point, you’ll want to do just about everything together.
 Plan a date that challenges you both to work together or involves spending a whole day with each other that doesn't involve a Netflix binge and take-out.
 For example:

 - Test your skills in the kitchen at a cooking class.
 A virtual cooking class works well to shake things up at home too.
 For example, in 2020 Airbnb partnered with a number of noteworthy chefs like David Chang, Claudette Zepeda, and Rōze Traore to host virtual cooking experiences.
 And one San Francisco-based company even offers truffle-centric cook along experiences, like a truffle mac and cheese cooking class.